PetarSt98/CycleGAN_Pytorch/README.md

 # CycleGAN
 Simple Python CycleGAN implementation from scratch in Pytorch.<br>
-Project contains two configuration: train and generate section.<br>
+Project contains two configurations: train and generate configuration.<br>
 Train configuration is used for training and evaluation of data.<br>
 Generate configuration is used for generating images from pretrained models.<br>
 ## Train configuration: